microsoft/FluidFramework/tools/changelog-generator/README.md

 For more information see the build-cli documentation.

+## Developer notes

+This package is written in JS instead of TypeScript primarily so it doesn't need to be compiled before use.
+The code is a wrapper around other implementations, so the code is simple and doesn't benefit much from typing.

 ## Trademark

 This project may contain Microsoft trademarks or logos for Microsoft projects, products, or services.
 Use of these trademarks